Skip to content

 # Handle messages, tools, and truncate_at_max_tokens separately.

-openai_request: Dict[str, Any] = self.model_dump(
+openai_request: dict[str, Any] = self.model_dump(

-exclude={"messages", "available_tools", "truncate_at_max_tokens"}, exclude_none=True
+exclude={"messages", "available_tools", "truncate_at_max_tokens", "settings"}, exclude_none=True

 )